AslanLM/GoTApp/README.md

 ## Features

--List of Game of Thrones characters.
+- List of Game of Thrones characters.
--Search bar to filter characters.
+- Search bar to filter characters.
--Pagination to display 20 characters per page.
+- Pagination to display 20 characters per page.
--Details for each character, including name, title, and house.
+- Details for each character, including name, title, and house.

 ## Api
 The application uses the ThronesAPI to fetch character information.
 [ThronesAPI](https://thronesapi.com/)

-## Autor
+## Author
--AslanLM
+AslanLM